alexfederlin/jukebox/README.md

 ![Arduino](https://lh3.googleusercontent.com/BZ3ndRm3Ud84WDgVp0vnmiLSXXV-fyj5NB5dJFsO7I66qA1438y6bSPvf6Nuu5o7kDE5jOhMNqn1dU5-5STs3HTOYCx_q7q0u6wV7F6fxrKEU8F3op15dqGql2z3z5UgXcvd4JIu-pc)

 ##### Buttons
 I decided to go with a hardware debounce for the buttons.
-For this I used a 1uF capacitor and 1 10kOhm resistor.
+For this I used a 1uF capacitor and a 10kOhm resistor.
 Why do it in hardware?
 Because I can.
 In retrospect, it probably would have been easier to do it with less hardware elements for space reasons, but hey, it works.

 ##### Rotary Encoder
 I had a bit of a hard time with the rotary encoder for adjusting the volume.
 I found out that there are different hardware versions available.
 Some have a thread and a nut with which you can fix them to a panel.
 Some don't...